btechengg24/Chadhuvu_Kundam/README.md

 The database for the platform is built using MongoDB, which is a NoSQL database that provides a flexible and scalable data storage solution.
 MongoDB allows for the storage of unstructured and semi-structured data, which is useful for storing course content such as videos, images, and PDFs.
 The database stores the course content, user data, and other relevant information related to the platform.

-#### The front end of StudyNotion-ChadhuvuKundam has all the necessary pages that an ed-tech platform should have.
+#### The front end of ChadhuvuKundam has all the necessary pages that an ed-tech platform should have.
 Some of these pages are:

 For Students:
 - **Homepage 🏠:** A brief introduction to the platform with links to the course list and user details and random background.